Falkgaard/nix-config-learning/v2/home/user.profiles/falk/profiles/workflow.profiles/README.md

 ## Media

-This profile covers what a media PC needs.
+This profile covers what's needed for media playback.
 Things like a media player, frame interpolation, etc.

 ## Personal